matja/bitcoin-tool/README.md

 string in valid mini private key format and --input-format to be `raw`.

-If raw keys are input and an address output is required, then the key type prefix must be specified via --private-key-prefix or --public-key-prefix.
+If raw keys are input and an address output is required, then the key type prefix must be specified via --network

 ### Examples